 The higher the scrap value of an asset, the less the depreciation.
 And this leads to higher profits.
 Thus, it becomes very important to assess the salvage value correctly.
 A wrong estimation might lead to various issues such as:

 - The wrong estimation may result in the wrong depreciation expense.
 This, in turn, could overestimate or underestimate the net income.

 - It may lead to undervaluation or overvaluation of the equity (retained earnings) of the company on the balance sheet.

 - The total fixed assets balance may also give an inaccurate picture on the balance sheet.

 - The value of loan collateral and debt-to-equity ratio would also be inaccurate.
 This may make it difficult for the company to secure a loan.

 Talking of a real-world example, a company by the name Waste Management, Inc did several frauds between 1992 and 1997 by misusing salvage value.
 The company tried to avoid depreciation by inflating the scrap value and increasing the useful life of assets.
 The company did this to meet earnings targets.
 In 1998, the company had to restate its earnings by $1.7 billion, the biggest restatement in history.

 What Should You Do?

-As we said above, the scrap value is an estimate of the value of an asset that becomes unusable for the original purposes.
+As we said above, the scrap value estimates the value of an asset that becomes unusable for the original purposes.
 Also, even if the asset is usable, its efficiency is not the same.
 However, if we discount this scrap value to the present value, then it won’t be correct and feasible.
-Also, it will be difficult to find the right discounting rate.
+Also, it won’t be easy to find the right discounting rate.